 Upcoming Application Deadlines:

 Applicants are expected to have completed a bachelor’s degree in the biological, physical sciences, or engineering.
 Applicants are generally expected to have completed a year of coursework in each of the following: calculus; physics; biology; inorganic chemistry; and biochemistry.
-An overall scholastic average of a B (3.0 on a 4.0 scale) or better is required, or its equivalent if the letter grade system in not used, and in any post-baccalaureate study.
+An overall scholastic average of a B (3.0 on a 4.0 scale) or better is required, or its equivalent if the letter grade system is not used, and in any post-baccalaureate study.
 A departmental faculty admissions committee considers applicants based on (1) prior scholastic performance; (2) three letters of recommendation; (3) scores on the Graduate Record Examination (GRE) or Medical College Admission Test (MCAT); (4) a statement of purpose which should include relevant background information relevant to degree preparation and a description of the applicant’s degree objective, expectations, and future goals; and (5) prior research experience.
-Applicants must include a description of their specific area of interest in physiology, their research interests, and the name of one or more departmental faculty whom they wish to consider as a potential research mentor.
+Applicants must include a description of their specific area of interest in physiology, their research interests, and the name of one or more departmental faculty they wish to consider as a potential research mentor.

 For information concerning the faculty and their research interests check out the faculty section of this site.
 Applicants are encouraged to communicate directly with the faculty, including through a personal interview prior to the application process.
-For a complete outline of degree requirements, see Program Requirements for UCLA Graduate Degrees available in the program office and accessible on the Graduate Division website.
+For a complete outline of degree requirements, see Program Requirements for UCLA Graduate Degrees available in the program office and accessible on the Graduate Education website.

 M.S.
 Program Advising

 Students must choose a research mentor and topic by the end of the first quarter and form a Master’s Thesis Committee by the end of the third quarter of academic residence.
-The Master’s Thesis Committee consists of a minimum of three faculty members from UCLA.
+The Master’s Thesis Committee consists of at least three faculty members from UCLA.
 Master’s Thesis committee members must hold one of the following academic ranks: A) Professor (any rank, regular series); B) Professor Emeritus; C) Professor-in-Residence (any rank); D) Acting Professor (any rank).
 Two of the three committee members must hold an appointment within the Department of Integrative Biology and Physiology.